oks-erm/booking/README.md

 ## Code

 - Guidance on Python 3 was obtained from [Python Documentation](https://docs.python.org/3/).
-- Deeper understanding of Python and Data Science basics was obtained from [ZTM Python Course](https://zerotomastery.io/courses/learn-python/).
+- A deeper understanding of Python and Data Science basics was obtained from [ZTM Python Course](https://zerotomastery.io/courses/learn-python/).
-- Deeper understanding of Python and testing was obtained from [CS50's Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/weeks/5/).
+- A deeper understanding of Python and testing was obtained from [CS50's Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/weeks/5/).
-- Understanding of Google Spreadsheet API was obtained from [Gspred Documentation](https://docs.gspread.org/en/latest/index.html).
+- Understanding of Google Spreadsheet API was obtained from [Gspread Documentation](https://docs.gspread.org/en/latest/index.html).
 - Understanding of Pytest was obtained from [Pytest Documentation](https://docs.pytest.org/en/7.1.x/contents.html).
 - Understanding of mocking was obtained from [Unittest Documentation](https://docs.python.org/3/library/unittest.mock.html#module-unittest.mock).
 - Guidance on mocking in Python testing was obtained from [realpython.com](https://realpython.com/python-mock-library/).